 5-Ingredient Watermelon Chia Pops are an easy, kid-friendly, naturally sweetened treat, perfect for cooling down in the the hot days of summer!

-Oh boy, you guys, I'm pretty excited about these pops.
+Oh boy, you guys, I’m pretty excited about these pops.
 They are just so darn cute.
 And, they have spinach in them.
-Which, I dare say is a unusual combo.
+Which, I dare say is an unusual combo.

 I can’t say I’m particularly cutesy or Pinteresty when it comes to food, but the idea for these just came to me to other day and I couldn’t wait to bust out the pop mold and give them a whirl.
 And I have to say, they came out just how I imagined.

 They’re easy to make too.
 The top part is just watermelon whirred together in a blender into juice.
 Then chia seeds are added, and the mixture goes into pop molds and into the freezer.

 The result is a naturally sweetened treat that tastes just like watermelon (because that’s what it is!), with little tiny “seeds.”
 I’ve found these pops to be an excellent way to introduce chia seeds to little once, since they’re just a fun part of the overall treat.

 The second “rind” layer is simply spinach, coconut milk, and honey blended together.
 Spinach is such a mild flavor that the creamy coconut and sweet honey do a nice job of making it palatable to little ones.

 Plus, even those who may turn their nose up at anything green may be inspired to try when it’s introduced as part of a pop.
 Taste the mixture before pouring it into the molds and feel free to add additional honey if you feel it needs a bit more sweetness.